007chiragshah/tucana/Design_Considerations.md

 3. **Kubernetes Cluster**:
 - Central Hub uses a Kubernetes cluster of one controlplane node, three worker nodes, and one load balancer node, for deploying and managing our different central hub applications with high reliability and availability with seamless deployment and management of the application.
-- Central Hub used Kubernetes as an orchestration tool as it provides features like multi-node support, High availability, advanced orchestration features like canary deployment and rolling updates, etc, resource efficiency, ease of scaling the application, etc.
+- Central Hub chose Kubernetes as an orchestration tool as it provides features like multi-node support, High availability, advanced orchestration features like canary deployment and rolling updates, etc, resource efficiency, ease of scaling the application, etc.

 4. **Ansible**:
 - Central Hub uses Ansible for the automation and deploying our whole infrastructure on multiple nodes by dividing it into five main tasks, which further broken down into smaller sub-tasks, where all the tasks are consist of simple yaml files.
-- Central Hub used Ansible for automation in our infra as it is a powerful agentless automation tool, which means it doesn't require installation on the target machines so it reduces its complexity also it uses a simple yaml file consisting of different tasks.
+- Central Hub chosee Ansible for automation in our infra as it is a powerful agentless automation tool, which means it doesn't require installation on the target machines so it reduces its complexity also it uses a simple yaml file consisting of different tasks.
 It simplifies automation with its modular structure where task, variable, and value are in separate files which provides easy management and reusability.
   It defines the desired states, ensuring idempotency and reducing errors.

 5. **Helm Chart**
 - Central Hub uses a helm chart in our infra to deploy and manage the different central-hub applications.
-- The advantage of using helmchart is it simplifies the Kubernetes resource management by automating dependency handling and resource creation with a helmchart we do not have to create different resources like service, deployment, pods, or replicasets unlike Kubernetes clusters as all these things are automatically taken care by the helm chart by using the templates, charts, and values.yaml files.
+- Central Hub chose helmchart because it simplifies the Kubernetes resource management by automating dependency handling and resource creation with a helmchart we do not have to create different resources like service, deployment, pods, or replicasets unlike Kubernetes clusters as all these things are automatically taken care by the helm chart by using the templates, charts, and values.yaml files.
 It enables easy deployment, upgrades, and rollback with version control.